 What colors can cats see best?

-When exploring what colors cats see best, it is believed that cats are able to easily detect blue hues.
 More specifically, blue-violet hues are easiest for our felines to detect, but the yellow-green wavelengths of light are also easy to see.

 Unfortunately, cats are not able to see red-orange hues.
 You’re likely wondering how your cat cannot detect red hues even though a favorite play toy is the bright red laser pointer.
 Your cat is detecting the rapid movement of the light and not the color itself.
+Super cool, right?

 How far can cats see?